Welcome To Franklin County Idaho

 Part-time Dispatcher

-Courthouse and Landfill will be closed
+Courthouse and Landfill

 No Pending Tax Deeds Sale for 2024